macbuse/macbuse.github.io/mnum_index.md

     # The Householder procedure
     for k in range(n-1):  #  reduce the index by 1 to skip the 1x1 matrix

-        # get the vectors x, e and the scalar alpha
+        # get the vectors x, e_0 and the scalar alpha
         x = R[k:,k]
         e_0 = np.identity(n-k)[0]
         alpha = -np.sign(x[0]) * np.linalg.norm(x)